ymlai87416/CarND-Semantic-Segmentation/README.md

 |:-----|:-----|
 |![alt text][image13]|![alt text][image14]|

-From the accuracy graph, the training accuracy increase with the validation accuracy, which means the network is not overfitting the training set at 50th epoch.
+From the accuracy graph, the training accuracy increases with the validation accuracy, which means the network is not overfitting the training set at 50th epoch.

+The baseline of accuracy is 84% (validation), it can be achieved by averaging all labels in the training set.
+After the training, the accuracy increases by 10% to 94.6%.

 ### Inference rate